cmdoret/phd/README.md

 To compile the thesis into a pdf file, simply run `make`.

 The precompiled thesis in PDF format is available from the [releases page](https://github.com/cmdoret/phd/releases).
-Each tagged commit (realease) was automatically compiled into a pdf using github workflows.
+Each tagged commit (release) was automatically compiled into a pdf using github workflows.

 The structure of the latex files is as follows: